 Art Centre:

-Stock your art center up with the follow items for December:
+Stock your art center up with the follow items for December: Blank cards,

-- Colourful envelopes,
+- Colourful envelopes, seasonal stickers

 - Recycled pictures of winter calendar scenes or seasonal cards,

-- Artificial snow confetti,
+- Artificial snow confetti

 - Seasonal stamps and stamp pads in a wide range of colours,